What is the Council?

 - Participate in discussions, assist in planning the ongoing activities of the Council, learn about grant efforts and participate in funding decisions

-- Bring and share your own expertise, knowledge and experiences as related to the Council’s efforts as we work to support PA citizens with disabilities and their families.
+- Bring and share your own expertise, knowledge and experiences as related to the Council’s efforts as we work to support PA residents with disabilities and their families.

 Council and Committee members may also be asked to: